lwvmobile/dsd-fme/README.md

 ```
 Yes, it really is this simple now

--fa Auto-detect frame type
+-fa Auto-detect frame type, is default

-sans NXDN or Provoice, need to specify -fp, -fi, or -fn
+sans NXDN, dPMR, or Provoice, need to specify -fp, -fd, -fi, or -fn respectively
-pulse audio are set as default input and output methods
+pulse audio is set as default input and output methods

 ```
 ## Example STDIN UDP from GQRX or SDR++, output to Pulse Audio, and save wav files
 `socat stdio udp-listen:7355 | dsd -fi -i - -o pulse -w nxdn.wav`

+## Example Usage - Extra Information for Academic Study and Logging
+`dsd -d ./MBE/ -Z -pu 2>> voice.log`

+in second terminal, same folder, run:

+`tail -n 40 -f voice.log`

 ## Roadmap
 The Current list of objectives include:

 1. ~~Random Tinkering~~ More Random Tinkering

-2. Implemented Pulse Audio and ~~Remove PortAudio and~~ Remove OSS, including SOLARIS/APPLE/BSD methods, and Retain PortAudio as Optional (need to re-enable in CMakeLists.txt file)
+2. ~~Implemented Pulse Audio~~ Remove PortAudio, improve Pulse Audio for stereo output and channel/slot separation.

-3. Improve NXDN and DMR support
+3. ~~Improve NXDN and DMR support~~ Continue to improve ~~NXDN and DMR~~ all data and voice decoding.

-4. More Concise Printouts - Ncurses
+4. ~~More Concise Printouts - Ncurses~~

-5. ~~Improve Monitor Source Audio (if #2 on list is up and working)~~ Not currently playing well with Pulse Audio, need to re-evaluate

-6. ~~Make simple to use installer script.~~ Working on script now, also have full build and install guide down below
+5. ~~Make simple to use installer script.~~

 ## How to clone, check out, and build this branch